fediverse-devnet/feditest/docs/plan/index.md

-The "ActivityPub Test Suite" originally created by Christine Lemmer-Webber in 2017 ([link](https://gitlab.com/dustyweb/pubstrate/-/blob/master/pubstrate/aptestsuite.scm)) and recently ported to Python by Steve Bates ([link](https://github.com/steve-bate/rocks-testsuite)), is somewhat misnamed: a better name for it might be a self-assessment questionnaire.
+The "ActivityPub Test Suite" originally created by Christine Lemmer-Webber in 2017 ([link](https://gitlab.com/dustyweb/pubstrate/-/blob/master/pubstrate/aptestsuite.scm)) and recently ported to Python by Steve Bate ([link](https://github.com/steve-bate/rocks-testsuite)), is somewhat misnamed: a better name for it might be a self-assessment questionnaire.
 While potentially useful, it does not address the requirements addressed here.